Paul-Dempsey/pachde-CHEM/README.md

 Read the [Documentation](./doc/index.md#pachde-chem) for more information on **#d CHEM**.

-At this point (April 1 2025 -- *no fooling*!), CHEM is Beta quality, and I think more reliable and usable than HC One (not to mention better looking :-)
+At this point (April 26 2025), CHEM is very close to release quality, and I think more reliable and usable than HC One (not to mention better looking :-)

 > **Note** –
 > Pachde and **CHEM** are not officially affiliated with or sponsored by Haken Audio.